weaveworks/weave/site/proxy.md

 The paths to your certificates and key must be provided as absolute paths which exist on the docker host.

+Because the proxy connects to the docker daemon at `unix:///var/run/docker.sock`, you must ensure that the daemon is listening there.
+To do this, you will need to pass the `-H unix:///var/run/docker.sock` option when starting the docker daemon, in addition to the `-H` options for configuring the TCP listener.
+See [the Docker documentation](https://docs.docker.com/articles/basics/#bind-docker-to-another-hostport-or-a-unix-socket) for an example.

 With the proxy running over TLS, we can configure our regular docker client